 Unfortunately, if you’re not a fan of talking about yourself, then personal questions can make you feel even more uncomfortable.
 For recruiters, though, they are invaluable; they are a window into your personality, and your answers provide an indication of what makes you tick.
 And in an era where it’s important to align with your employer’s company culture, these questions are key.

-To ease the burden, we’ve compiled a list of the top 10 most common personal interview questions, as well as some tips on how to answer them.
+To ease the burden, we’ve compiled a list of the top 10 most common personal interview questions, as well as some effective interview tips on how to answer them.

 So, breathe, don’t panic and relax.
 This is what you should expect.

 This is a broad question and, often, how you interpret its meaning can be just as important as your actual answer.
 Generally, though, it’s an opportunity to give your interviewers a general overview of your professional background, as well as why you’re there.

 However, don’t just recite the personal statement on your résumé.
 The beauty of this question is that recruiters get an insight into not just who you are but also how you perceive yourself.
 There is a big difference between the two, and that difference can reveal a lot about your ambition, your sense of self-awareness and what you consider to be the most important aspect about yourself.